Product School

 The Opportunity for Career Advancement

 Spoiler alert: Only 35% of companies regularly assess their content team’s level of maturity.
 Product people are future-focused and want to learn and grow.
-Building out clear career paths and providing training opportunities to help PMs reach them is a long-hanging-fruit opportunity that companies can lean into now.
+Building out clear career paths and providing training opportunities to help PMs reach them is low-hanging fruit that companies can go for now.

 Whether you’re hiring your dream PM team or you have your eye on your next job or promotion, salary matters.
 Setting realistic expectations that factor in both talent demand and economic realities will help connect the right jobs with the right job seekers.
 Salary is important but it's not everything: Considering employee experience, meaningful work, and opportunities for advancement will help both employers and job seekers create teams that are a joy to work for.